 Departure Times Daily at 7.45 AM.

 Meet our team at the office or at your preferred pickup location.
-Enjoy a scenic ride through eastern Bosnia and western Serbia off the beaten path.
-Your guide will introduce you to the amazing historical and natural diversity of this region.
-It will make sure no questions remain unanswered, even of personal nature, so don’t refrain from sharing your thoughts and opinions at any moment of time.
+Enjoy a scenic ride off the beaten path through eastern Bosnia and western Serbia.
+Your guide will introduce you to this region’s amazing historical and natural diversity.
+It will make sure no questions remain unanswered, even of a personal nature, so don’t refrain from sharing your thoughts and opinions at any moment in time.

 Later, we ride for one more hour through mountain parts of Bosnia before we meet up with the turquoise Drina river canyon and arrive at Višegrad.